-The Audit Committee of the Board of Directors (the "Audit Committee") is composed of four Directors and operates under a written charter (a copy of which is attached as Exhibit A) adopted January 27, 2006, by the Board of Directors and annually reassessed and updated, as needed, in accordance with applicable rules of the SEC and NASDAQ.
+The Audit Committee of the Board of Directors (the "Audit Committee") is composed of four Directors and operates under a written charter adopted January 27, 2006, by the Board of Directors and annually reassessed and updated, as needed, in accordance with applicable rules of the SEC and NASDAQ.
 Each of the members of the Audit Committee is independent, as defined by NASDAQ.

 Management is responsible for the Company's internal controls and the financial reporting process.
-The independent auditors are responsible for performing independent audits of the Company's financial statements and internal control over financial reporting (as well as management's assessment thereof) and issuing its reports thereon.
+The independent auditors are responsible for performing independent audits of the Company's financial statements and internal control over financial reporting (as well as management's assessment thereof) and issuing their reports thereon.
 The Audit Committee's primary responsibility is to monitor and oversee these processes.
 The Audit Committee also selects the Company's independent auditors.